cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

   hs-source-dirs:      src
   default-language:    Haskell2010
 ```
-Then you'll want to do a `cabal2nix . > default.nix` to get a derivation from that.
+Then you'll want to do a `cabal2nix . > default.nix` to generate a derivation from that.
 Remember to run cabal2nix any time you change your cabal file!

-# Pinning your haskell packages
+## Pinning your haskell packages
 The absolute minimum derivation, which we'll be building on (call it `release.nix`), is as follows:
 ```nix
 let